-Norm Luba of Louisville, Kentucky, has been an AQHA life member since 1995 and an AQHA director since 2011.
-He has served on the AQHA Stud Book and Registration Committee for the past three years.
-Luba has served on the AQHA Public Policy Committee; and served as chairman of the AQHA Affiliate Advisory Board.
+Norman Luba of Louisville, Kentucky, has been an AQHA life member since 1995 and an AQHA director since 2011.
+He has served on the AQHA Stud Book and Registration Committee, where he served as chairman; AQHA Public Policy Committee; and served as chairman of the AQHA Affiliate Advisory Board.

 Luba is an avid competitor with numerous qualifications in trail for the AQHA Select World Championship Show, presented by Adequan® (polysulfated glycosaminoglycan), and the Lucas Oil AQHA World Championship Show, as well as a Superior trail horse achievement.
 He is a member of the National Snaffle Bit Association, Equine Science Society, Kentucky Thoroughbred Farm Managers Club and the Kentucky Quarter Horse Association, where he also served two terms as president, and the Kentucky Quarter Horse Racing Association where he is currently serving as treasurer.

 Luba and his wife, Dr. Lorraine Luba, a veterinarian, have two sons – Christopher and Colin, a former AQHYA president who is married to Catherine.

 Dr. Scott Myers of Sharon Center, Ohio, has been an AQHA life member since 1993 and an AQHA director since 2011.
 He currently serves on the nominations and credentials committee and is the committee’s current chairman.
 Dr. Myers is a former member of the AQHA Hall of Fame Selection Committee, American Quarter Horse Foundation Council and AQHA Equine Research Committee.